 Iola Elementary School

-- Iola Elementary School's student population of 262 students has stayed relatively flat over five school years.
+- Iola Elementary School's student population of 289 students has grown by 15% over five school years.

 |Awards||Blue Ribbon School (2009)|